occopus/docs/sphinx/source/user/tutorial.rst

         occo-infra-stop --cfg conf/occo.yaml -i 30f566d1-9945-42be-b603-795d604b362f

-Docker-Sleep
+Docker-Helloworld
 ---------------
 This tutorial sets up an infrastructure containing a single node.
-An Ubuntu Linux container will start, sleep for 120 seconds and terminate.
+The node will receive information (i.e. a message string) through environment variable.
+The node will store this information in ``/root/message.txt`` file.

 **Features**

-In this example, the following feature will be demonstrated:
+In this example, the following features will be demonstrated:
- - creating a docker container with minimal setup
+ - creating a node with minimal setup
+ - passing information to a target node

 **Prerequisites**

  - Accessing a docker host or a swarm cluster
- - Encrypted connection is not supported (yet)
+ - Note: encrypted connection is not supported yet

 **Download**

-You can download the example as `tutorial.examples.docker-sleep <../../examples/docker-sleep.tgz>`_ .
+You can download the example as `tutorial.examples.docker-helloworld <../../examples/docker-helloworld.tgz>`_ .

 **Steps**